Rail freight transport: Africa

-The railways of Africa were mostly started by colonial powers to bring inland resources to port.
+The railways in Africa were mostly built by colonial powers to bring inland resources to ports.
 There was little regard for eventual interconnection.
 As a result, there are a variety of gauge and coupler standards in use.
 A gauge network with Janney couplers serves southern Africa.
-East Africa uses metre gauge.
-North Africa uses standard gauge, but potential connection to the European standard gauge network is blocked by the Arab–Israeli conflict.
+East Africa uses metre-gauge.
+North Africa uses standard gauge, but a potential connection to the European standard gauge network is blocked by the Arab–Israeli conflict.